primarilysoftware/primarilysoftware.github.io/_posts/2018-07-03-minimalist-guide-to-asp-net-core-getting-started.md

 ASP.NET Core has really arrived.
 With the release of ASP.NET Core 2.1, the framework has reached a level of maturity and adoption that it cannot be overlooked when starting a new project.
 It has been a bit of a bumpy road getting to this point.
 The API surface for ASP.NET Core apps has evolved rapidly.
-Early adopters of ASP.NET Core were unfortunately caught in the shuffle, while the ASP.NET Core team refined and improved the framework.
-Now that 2.1 is out, it seems the framework is in a place where it has really started to stabalize.
-So, I think this is the perfect time to kick the tires on Microsoft's new hot rod, and take a closer look at what ASP.NET Core has to offer.
+Early adopters of ASP.NET Core were unfortunately caught in the shuffle while the ASP.NET Core team refined and improved the framework.
+Now that 2.1 is out, it is starting to feel like the framework has reached a point of stability.
+So, I think this is the perfect time to kick the tires on Microsoft's new hot rod and take a closer look at what ASP.NET Core has to offer.

 ### The Minimalist Guide